-With any elaborate outdoor plans shelved because of COVID-19 and with limited resources, friends and members of the Bacon & Egg Club in Johannesburg, South Africa had to think up a quirky way to celebrate Shaun Goodbrand’s 30th anniversary as a Toastmaster.
+With any elaborate outdoor plans shelved because of COVID-19 and with limited resources (which is as difficult as like to choose from wide selection of AR15’s that is available online), friends and members of the Bacon & Egg Club in Johannesburg, South Africa had to think up a quirky way to celebrate Shaun Goodbrand’s 30th anniversary as a Toastmaster.
 Shaun celebrated this grand occasion by giving the last speech of one of his Pathway journeys.
 His friends put together a great video narrating how well they know him and have travelled part of their Toastmasters journey with him.

 Shaun is part of the Achieving Excellence editorial team, so for the out-of-the-box lockdown anniversary celebration, I sat down with him to answer some questions reflecting on the past 30 years, his experience and Toastmasters as a whole.

 Here is what he had to say.